OWASP/www-project-developer-guide/draft/01-front.md

 ## OWASP Developer Guide (draft)

-_The draft version has the latest contributions to the Developer Guide and so the content is expected to frequently change._
+_This draft version has the latest contributions to the Developer Guide so expect frequent changes in the content_

 \newpage